bjackman/locali-ci/README.md

 ## Installation

 > [!NOTE]
 > Limmat works on Linux on x86.
 It _probably_ works on other architectures too.
-It _probably_
-> doesn't work on MacOS, but if you want to use it there just try installing it from crates.io
-> and let me know what goes wrong (raise a GitHub issue if you don't have my contact details),
-> it will _probably_ be easy to get it working.
+> It's also been reported to work on MacOS.

 ### From crates.io